 Radiation oncologists at UT Southwestern were the first in the world to conduct a formal study treating cancer of the larynx (voice box) with the CyberKnife, an advanced robotic, radiosurgical tool that can offer some patients improved voice recovery after treatment.

 Our surgeons are also skilled at using the Gamma Knife for precise, noninvasive brain and skull-base surgery.

 - Mouth irritation, redness, or sores in the mouth

 Some patients may experience swelling or sagging of the skin under the chin, and the skin’s texture may change.

 Medical Treatment for Head and Neck Cancer

 For some head and neck cancer patients, chemotherapy – the use of cancer-killing drugs – is the best course of treatment before or after surgery and/or radiation therapy.

-In addition, we offer the latest immunotherapy drugs to help the immune system fight cancer – a particular benefit for patients with thyroid cancer.
+We offer the latest immunotherapy drugs, a particular benefit for patients with thyroid cancer.

 Head and neck cancer can affect a patient’s quality of life, appearance, and self-esteem.
 It can also have a big impact on a patient’s loved ones.
 Learn more about the supportive care we offer.